simonchen/atlx/README.md

 ## Utility Classes

 #### String
-Non thread-safe, No COW (Copy on write)
+String contains a couple of classes as follows, they all are **Non thread-safe, No COW (Copy on write)**

 - CString, CStringA, CStringW